mTyguy/Terraform-Sentinel-Resources/Rules/README.md

 /externaldata holds external data to be used in KQL queries

-/scripts holds helper scripts to retrieve externaldata
+/scripts holds helper scripts to retrieve information to be used in KQL externaldata or auditing
+  - get_user_properties_put_file_blob_storage.ps1 -- pulls accountEnabled,displayName,userPrincipalName,id,country,usageLocation,userType from users' properties in Entra, exports to csv, and uploads to azure storage to be queried in KQL.
+  - privileged_apps.ps1 -- pulls all Service Principal Ids then gets all Application role assignments for the Service Principals and exports to csv.
+Allows for insight into all Application permission grants to service prinicpals in the tenant.